Park House School

 - Live within a feasible commuting distance (defined as a journey time of no more than 90 minutes in accordance with Google Maps).

-BeyondAutism Schools do not accept privately funded pupils.
-To find out more about our admissions process please see our Admissions Policy or call us on 020 3031 9705.
+BeyondAutism Schools may accept privately funded students in exceptional circumstances and only with Trustee approval.
+To find out more about our admissions process read our Admissions Information Sheets, see our Admissions Policy or call us on 020 3031 9705.

 Other notes: We hold open days throughout the academic year for prospective parents to visit our schools.
 If you would like to attend an open day please contact our Admissions Officer, Helen Robertson, to book a place by email: firstname.lastname@example.org or by phone: 020 3031 9705.